iSTRUM/istrum_scratch/intro_tutorials_draft/book_draft/chapter_01_transient_rheology_intro/04_building_a_python_model.md

-## Building a Python class inheritance model for the phenomelogical models
+## Building a Python class inheritance model for the phenomenological models

 The form of the base creep function lends itself well to an object-oriented design.
 In this chapter, we'll identify the common characteristics of the various